Am I Mediocre? The Truth Most People Don’t Want to Face

 Mediocrity is better understood as:

-It’s a behavioral pattern you can fall into.
+Mediocrity is not a fixed identity that you are.
+It’s a behavioral pattern that you can fall into.

 Why People Ask “Am I Mediocre?”

-This question doesn’t come out of nowhere.
+This question doesn’t just appear out of nowhere.

-That tension tends to show up as:
+That tension usually shows up as:

 - Dissatisfaction